shred/acme4j/src/site/markdown/usage/certificate.md

 CSR files can be generated with command line tools like `openssl`.
 Unfortunately the standard Java does not offer classes for that, so you'd have to resort to [Bouncy Castle](http://www.bouncycastle.org/java.html) if you want to create a CSR programmatically.
 In the `acme4j-utils` module, there is a [`CSRBuilder`](../apidocs/org/shredzone/acme4j/util/CSRBuilder.html) for your convenience.
 You can also use [`KeyPairUtils`](../apidocs/org/shredzone/acme4j/util/KeyPairUtils.html) for generating the domain key pair.

-Do not just use your account key pair as domain key pair, but generate a separate pair of keys!
+Do not just use your account key pair as domain key pair, but always generate a separate pair of keys!

 ```java
 KeyPair domainKeyPair = ... // KeyPair to be used for HTTPS encryption